matomo-org/developer-documentation/docs/3.x/generated/Piwik/Settings/UserSetting.md

 <a name="isWritableByCurrentUser" id="isWritableByCurrentUser"></a>
 ### `isWritableByCurrentUser()`

-Returns `true` if this setting is writable for the current user, `false` if otherwise.
+Returns `true` if this setting can be displayed for the current user, `false` if otherwise.

-In case it returns
-writable for the current user it will be visible in the Plugin settings UI.

 #### Signature